Aproach to all objects is by cognition.

 5d1) Stimulations are filtered for items of interest, others are left below a threshold of consciousness.

 5d2) Attention span can be short to long term, low to highly selective and automatic by training.

 5d3) The stimulation is neurologically encoded into a dynamic bio-electro-chemical action potential.

-5d4) It is passed on by the visual, auditory, olfactory, gustatory or somatosensory-kinesthetic cortex to
+5d4) It is passed on by the visual, auditory, olfactory, gustatory or somatosensory-kinesthetic cortices to

 the brain lobes for acute experienced sensual-mental perception.